ClickerNZ/ED_FullyMappedBASIC/README.md

-# ED_FullyMappedBASIC
+# ED_BASIC_Warthog

-Basic WARTHOG TARGET script with no smarts
+Basic WARTHOG TARGET script with no smarts for Thrustmaster WARTHOG HOTAS

 ### PURPOSE